kauthara-yakubu/top_uk_youtubers_2024/README.md

 - What steps are needed to clean and shape the data into the desired format?

 1. Remove unnecessary columns by only selecting the ones you need
-2. Extract Youtube channel names from the first column
+2. Extract YouTube channel names from the first column
 3. Rename columns using aliases

+---

 ### Transform the data